ska-telescope/developer.skatelescope.org/src/tutorial/feature-flags-tutorial-web.rst

 Configuration
 -------------

 We need to provide runtime configuration to the React application when it's served.
 This project already uses a mechanism (`env_config.sh`, `env_config`, `env.js`, `env.ts`) to inject environment variables available at container startup into a `window.env` object accessible by the frontend JavaScript.
-We will leverage this.
+We will use this.

 Key configuration parameters (to be set as environment variables for the container):